MISS MARY’S SALTY DOG RECIPE

 Rub a lime or grapefruit wedge around the rim of a lowball glass.
 Dip rim into dish or plate of coarse Kosher salt.
 Add ice to glass.

 Combine spirit of choice and Miss Mary’s Paloma mix in a shaker with ice.
 Shake and strain into glass.

 Garnish with abandon and enjoy that fabulously retro cocktail, you hip cat.

-While you’re there, give Miss Mary’s Mix a follow, eh?
+While you’re on Pinterest, give Miss Mary’s Mix a follow, eh?